 Figure 1 shows results in loops/ms for each of the configurations, as well as the performance multiple exhibited by each of the IMDS+TL configurations over the baseline on-disk DBMS with hard disk storage.
 For example, in the test of database deletes, the IMDS+TL using the solid state drive was 11.87 times faster than the on-disk DBMS using HDD.
 For database inserts, the IMDS+TL using Fusion ioDrive2 for storage was 20.05 times faster than the on-disk DBMS using HDD.

 Database index searches and table traversals showed no significant performance change when moving from on-disk DBMS to IMDS+TL, or when changing storage medium from hard disk to either SSD or the Fusion ioDrive2.
 This result was expected, because such database “reads” are typically much less costly, in performance terms, than insert, update and delete operations.
 Because they do not change the database contents, reads impose little overhead, and hence have less to gain from moving from disk to main memory for data storage, or from disk to SSD or to the Fusion ioDrive2 to store the transaction log.
 In these tests, the on-disk DBMS cache was large enough to hold the database.
 Had it not been, the cache misses would have exhibited different performance characteristics for HDD, SSD and Fusion ioDrive2.

-This page contains a sample of results from McObject's benchmark test.
-Download the white paper with complete results.
+This page contains a sample of results from McObject’s benchmark test.
+This link will trigger the download of Benchmarking In-Memory & On-Disk Databases With Hard-Disk, SSD and Memory-Tier NAND Flash, with complete results.